techgrounds/techgrounds-JonBoers/01_Linux_1/Linux7.md

 ![Alt text](../00_includes/Bashex1.1.PNG)

-To make the above permanent i added the scripts directory path to $PATH:
+To make the above permanent i added the scripts directory path to $PATH in the ~/.bashrc file in the nano editor  :

 ![Alt text](../00_includes/Bashex1.2.PNG)